mseminatore/TeslaJS/README.md

     -i, --index <n>          vehicle index (first car by default) -U, --uri [string]       URI of test server

+## mockla.js

+This sample is an Express app that mimics (mocks) the Tesla servers and implements the full REST API surface area.

+>Note that the app is currently very basic and always returns success results.
+It also does not validate input parameters including
+>the OAuth token.
+It also does not track state changes on the server.
+The goal is to eventually provide a web interface for
+>both viewing and changing state values that are to be returned to enable sophisticated test scenarios.

+Usage:

+    node mockla.js [options]

+    Options:

+    -h, --help               output usage information
+    -P, --port               port for the server (default: 3000)

 ## odometer.js

 This sample retrieves and displays the current vehicle odometer value.